 "Nebraska is a quietly important market.
 The Omaha metro is more sophisticated than most outside-the-region franchisors expect."— Jason Stowe, Founder

-In a 30-minute strategy call, we'll map out your Nebraska timeline — what you'll file, what your attorney will need from you, and which markets in the state are best aligned with your concept.
+On a strategy call, we'll map out your Nebraska timeline — what you'll file, what your attorney will need from you, and which markets in the state are best aligned with your concept.
 No pitch, no pressure.

 Beyond the development cost of preparing your FDD, the Nebraska-specific line items to budget for: